1282-1286 Flatbush Avenue,

 It opened in 1914 as the Alcazar Theatre and operated under this name until 1915.
 It was then renamed Midwout Theatre (aka Midwout Playhouse) and it operated until 1917.
 Midwout is a Dutch translation of Midwood.
 Its audience began to flow to the new, larger, plush Rialto Theatre a few blocks north on Flatbush Avenue and Cortelyou Road when it opened 1916.
 In 1917 until 1919, it operated as the Eureka Theatre.
 The new Farragut Theatre, a few blocks south on Flatbush Avenue Avenue killed it upon opening in 1919.
 The new Farragut Theatre replaced the old Farragut Hall, a wooden building used for public meetings, receptions, etc. before starting to show movies on a regular basis in 1911.

 The Midwout Theatre had a further brief spell of operation as the Kenmore Theatre from 1919 until 1920.
 The building became the Flatbush Chevrolet dealership show room and garage in 1920.
+Today a church operates from the building.

 Just login to your account and subscribe to this theater